norlab/connectedlibtest2/_posts/2018-01-03-introduction-1-1.md

 ## What does connected learning connect?

-Teens’ learning occurs primarily in three different contexts, or spheres: their relationships, their unique personal interests, and their academic, work, or community settings.
-When the spheres are connected, teens’ quality of learning and engagement with learning increases.
+Teens’ learning occurs primarily in three different contexts, or spheres: their relationships, their unique personal interests, and their academic, work, or community settings.<sup>[1](#fn1)</sup> When the spheres are connected, teens’ quality of learning and engagement with learning increases.

 - **Relationships**: Teens learning with and from other teens as well as adults
 - **Interests**: Aligned with teens’ goals and motivations